OptimalBits/bull/docs/README.md

 When a job stalls, depending on the job settings the job can be retried by another idle worker or it can just move to the failed status.

-Stalled jobs can be avoided by either making sure that the process function does not keep Node event loop busy for too long (we are talking several seconds with Bull default options), or by using a separate [sandboxed processor](#sandboxed-processors).
+Stalled jobs can be avoided by either making sure that the process function does not keep the Node event loop busy for too long (we are talking several seconds with Bull default options), or by using a separate [sandboxed processor](#sandboxed-processors).

 # Events

 A Queue in Bull generates a handful of events that are useful in many use cases.
-Events can be local for a given queue instance (a worker), for example, if a job is completed in a given worker a local event will be emitted just for that instance.
+Events can be local for a given queue instance (a worker), for example, if a job is completed in a given worker, a local event will be emitted just for that instance.
 However, it is possible to listen to all events, by prefixing ```global:``` to the local event name.
 Then we can listen to all the events produced by all the workers of a given queue.

 A local complete event:

 ```js
 queue.on('completed', job => {
   console.log(`Job with id ${job.id} has been completed`);
 })
 ```

-Whereas the global version of the event can be listen to with:
+Whereas the global version of the event can be listened to with:

 ```js
 queue.on('global:completed', jobId => {